-As mentioned previously, the Australian industry, exporters from Thailand and exporters from the Philippines were affected by supply shortages in 2013, 2014 and 2015 forcing canned pineapple producers to ration stock.
+As mentioned previously, the Australian industry and exporters from the Philippines and Thailand were affected by supply shortages in 2013, 2014 and 2015 forcing canned pineapple producers to ration stock.

 Both locally and internationally, including the Philippines and Thailand, consumer pineapple processors have the capacity to produce much higher volumes.